 In 2016, the ASA received a complaint about a banner ad for an online betting company, which stated “SAVE YOURSELF” alongside a silhouette of a man hanging from a rope by his neck.
 The ASA upheld the complaint, and considered that the ad was socially irresponsible and likely to cause serious offence, in particular to those affected by suicide, mental health conditions or gambling problems (FanBet, 02 March 2016).

-The ASA has tended to allow charities a little more leeway than commercial companies when using material which might otherwise be considered offensive, in order to publicise their cause.
 A hard-hitting Disability Rights Commission poster, which featured a disabled worker alongside text that stated “I’M GOOD FOR NOTHING.
 Only 17% of people with learning disabilities are in paid work”, was judged unlikely to cause serious or widespread offence in the context of a campaign intended to highlight the reality of life for people with disabilities and to challenge misconceptions (Disability Rights Commission, 19 April 2006).
-Charities and good causes that work with disabilities are likely to be given greater leeway when portraying those with disabilities in their ads.